jamesthurley/color-wheel-renderer/README.md

 [![Build Status](https://travis-ci.com/jamesthurley/color-wheel-renderer.svg?branch=master)](https://travis-ci.com/jamesthurley/color-wheel-renderer)

+---

+**Note:** See my [Color Wheel Renderer Rust](https://github.com/jamesthurley/color-wheel-renderer-rust) repository for a faster, improved version of this library.

+---

 This tools lets you generate a wide variety of color wheels to your specifications.

-If you have any problems or suggestions for new features please let me know in an [issue](https://github.com/jamesthurley/color-wheel-renderer/issues).

 ## Installation